Book One: A SIMPLE ACT OF KINDNESS

 Yogi Berra, the famous baseball player and

-much-quoted philosopher, once said it's never over till it's over.
+much-quoted philosopher, said it's never over till it's over.

 After that anxiety-filled graduation